Annuity Watch USA’s Cathy DeWitt Dunn discusses “Christmas in July” with KDFW Fox 4’s Shannon Murray in this television interview.

 If you start your Christmas shopping now, you have a lot more time to get the right deal on your gifts.
 Look for sales on your budgeted items.
 Use coupons for your gifts if they become available.
 You’d be surprised at how many stores are starting their sales well before the yearly Black Friday events.

-Cathy DeWitt Dunn hosts Safe Money Talk Radio which has aired on local Dallas/Fort Worth radio stations for over a decade.
+Cathy DeWitt Dunn hosts The Financial Hour with DeWitt & Dunn Financial Services which has aired on local Dallas/Fort Worth radio stations for over a decade.
 Each week Cathy gives her listeners insight into retirement planning and the use of fixed index annuities as part of a retirement strategy.
 Use this link to request the latest annuity rates.

 For more of Cathy’s television interviews, click Cathy DeWitt Dunn Television Interviews.

 Shannon Murray: It’s always fun to celebrate Christmas in July, but it’s never too early to shop and save for the actual holiday coming up in a few months.
 Here to get us started is financial professional Cathy DeWitt Dunn.
 To me, that just seems so far away I can’t even think about the holidays right now.

 Cathy DeWitt Dunn: Well, I think you need to.

 Shannon Murray: It’s gonna sneak up on me.

 Cathy DeWitt Dunn: Well a lotta people according to [inaudible 00:00:21], they just paid off their Christmas debt from 2016.
 That’s just so hard to believe.
 But you can really start planning today so you don’t end up in debt and have the same scenario this time next year.